Trial of Michel Tabachnik: Background

-Michel Tabachnik, born 1942, was a well known Swiss composer and orchestral conductor who had an interest in esoteric philosophy.
-In June 1977, Tabachnik had met Joseph Di Mambro, the creator of a spiritual commune called le Pyramid.
+Michel Tabachnik, born 1942, is a well-known Swiss composer and orchestral conductor who had an interest in esoteric philosophy.
+In June 1977, Tabachnik had met Joseph Di Mambro, the creator of a spiritual commune called La Pyramide.
 In 1981, he became the president of the Golden Way Foundation, another communal group created by Di Mambro in 1978.
 Later that year, Di Mambro invited as a speaker to the Golden Way Luc Jouret, by whom Di Mambro was charmed and who rose rapidly within the ranks of the organization once he joined.

 In 1984, Di Mambro and Jouret founded the Order of the Solar Temple (OTS) a religious group active in several French-speaking countries, led by Di Mambro and Jouret.
 It was a neo-Templar secret society with eclectic beliefs sourced from many different movements like Rosicrucianism, Theosophy, and the New Age.
 That year, Tabachnik moved with his wife to Canada, soon followed by Di Mambro.
 He had been highly involved with the OTS in its early years, but had moved away from it in the years before the suicides.

 Within the framework of the OTS, Tabachnik wrote Les Archées, esoteric texts that circulated within the OTS.
 These writings included 21 esoteric texts written between 1985 and 1992, which were distributed among the higher up members of the OTS.
 They incorporated many traditions and systems of thought, including Kabbalah, astrophysics, and alchemy.
 Tabachnik's teachings within the group were extremely obscure, and in one recorded meeting of OTS members, those who listened to a talk given by him stated that they did not know what he was talking about.